gabrielbazan/lycheepy/README.md

 You can update a process using the _{host}/configuration/processes/{processId}_ URI, where _processId_ is the _id_ property of the process under edition.

-It works identically than the process upload.
+It works equally than the process upload.
 With _multipart/form-data_ you'll send the process metadata in the same key, "specification", and optionally send the new process file in the same key, "file".

 ### Publishing Chains